Zainshafqat54/Segmentation_And_Classification_of_Diabetic-Retinopathy-using-python/zain.md

 # README: Triggering Handlers Based on URL Patterns in Follow Requests

-This document explains how to configure and use URL-based matchers to trigger handlers for different pages, such as listing pages and product pages.
-The process involves defining matchers and handlers that match URL patterns and perform specific actions, such as extracting data.

 ## **Overview**
-In a typical web scraping workflow, you might have a listing page with multiple product links.
+In Some websites you might have a listing page with multiple product links.
 When a follow request is made to scrape a product page, the appropriate handler is triggered based on the URL pattern of the product page.
 This ensures the correct processing logic is applied to extract data.

-## **Configuration Guide**
-### **Structure of the Configuration**
-The configuration is divided into several sections:
+## Template Structure Overview

-1. **crawl-templates**: Defines the domain and scraping configuration for a website.
+- **crawl-templates**: Defines the domain and scraping configuration for a website.
-2. **handler_matchers**: Maps handlers to URL patterns using matchers.
+- **handler_matchers**: Maps handlers to URL patterns using matchers.
-3. **matchers**: Defines the patterns used to identify URLs for specific pages.
+- **matchers**: Defines the patterns used to identify URLs for specific pages.
-4. **handlers**: Contains the actions to be performed when a specific handler is triggered.
+- **handlers**: Contains the actions to be performed when a specific handler is triggered.

-### **Example Configuration**
-Below is an example configuration:

 ```yaml
 crawl-templates: